oracle/cloudtestdrive/AppDev/cloud-native/docker/docker-labs.md

  We have added the configuration to the container, but without having to hard code it into the image.
 Of course this means that if we change the content of the files in the directories that those changes will be reflected inside the container.

-### Step 2b: What about the database configuration ?
+### Task 2b: What about the database configuration ?

 In the Helidon labs we specified the database configuration using Java system properties, e.g. entries like